zhanruicai/zhanruicai.github.io/_pages/about.md

 I am a tenure-track assistant professor in the Faculty of Business and Economics at the [HKU Business School](https://www.hkubs.hku.hk/glocal/).
-My home department is in the Innovation and Information Management.
+My home department is in Innovation and Information Management (Business Analytics).

 Experience: